Mithlesh-16/Learning_Mgmt_System/README.md

 # Learning Management System (LMS)

-A full-stack Learning Management System built with the MERN stack, with a Node.js and Express backend and a React-based client planned as the frontend layer.
+A full-stack Learning Management System currently under development using the MERN stack.

-The project focuses on the backend architecture and core services required by an online learning platform, including authentication, role-based access control, course management, media uploads, subscriptions, payments, and password recovery.
+The backend is implemented using Node.js, Express, and MongoDB and provides the core services of the platform, including authentication, role-based access control, course and lecture management, media uploads, subscriptions, payments, and password recovery.

-(The project is being developed incrementally, with the backend services and API layer serving as the foundation for the frontend).

-The React client is being added on top of the existing API layer to provide separate experiences for students and administrators.
+A React-based client is being developed on top of the existing REST API to provide dedicated interfaces for students and administrators.
+The project is being developed incrementally, with the backend and API layer forming the foundation for the complete application.

 ---